 Heat 5 tbsp olive oil in a large cooking pot then add the bacon slices, the onions and the garlic.
 Add a little salt and pepper.
 Let it all cook until it has a nice yellow color and then add the big chunks of pumpkins.

-Pour the chicken/vegetable stock over it, add a pinch of ground nutmeg and cover for 30 min.
+Pour the chicken/vegetable stock over it, and cover for 30 min.

-Once cooked, blend everything together and serve in bowls with a teaspoon of crème fraîche, add a drizzle of argan oil and some crushed roasted hazelnuts.
+Once cooked, blend everything together and serve in bowls with a teaspoon of crème fraîche, add a drizzle of olive oil and some crushed roasted hazelnuts.